-Our revenue is directly impacted by our ability to win new clients and the retention and spending levels of existing clients.
+Our revenue is directly impacted by the retention and spending levels of existing clients and by our ability to win new clients.
 Most of our expenses are recognized ratably throughout the year and are therefore less seasonal than revenue.
 Our revenue is typically lowest in the first quarter and highest in the fourth quarter.
 This reflects the seasonal spending of our clients, incentives earned at year end on various contracts and project work completed that is typically recognized during the fourth quarter.
 In the events marketing business, revenues can fluctuate due to the timing of completed projects, as revenue is typically recognized when the project is complete.
-We generally act as principal for these projects and accordingly record the gross amount billed to the client as revenue and the related costs incurred as pass-through costs in office and general expenses.
+When we act as principal for these projects, we record the gross amount billed to the client as revenue, and the related costs are incurred as pass-through costs in office and general expenses.